 Properties of Trapezium

 Every quadrilateral has its own properties which make it identifiable and different from the rest.
 These properties give more insights into the geometrical construction of a shape.
-The trapezium properties are listed below:
+The properties of trapezium are listed below:

 - It is a 2D shape.